Explanation of house and property types

-A row of attached properties are terraced houses because they share common walls with the neighbours.
+A terraced house is a row of attached properties that share common walls with neighbours.

 They’re common in the UK, especially in urban areas, as terraced construction saves a lot of space.